Skip to content

 HardwareTest.org

-We build fast, practical hardware diagnostics that run directly in your browser.
-Our goal is to help people identify display, input, and audio issues quickly — without installing software, creating accounts, or sending personal data anywhere.
+We build practical hardware checks that run in the browser.
+The goal is simple: help people diagnose common display, input, audio, controller, and system issues without installing software, creating an account, or uploading test data.

 What we focus on